-collaboration on research and evaluation.
-Together, Council members will highlight the strongest case studies and findings, identify research gaps and set research goals.
-The Council will also strategize about how to achieve the research goals, fill gaps in the research and meet the needs of decision-makers.
-The National Partnership will coordinate with the Council to identify funding sources for needed research and collaborate with the federal government and the National Center for Safe Routes to School to create evaluation standards and methods for Safe Routes to School projects to set measurable performance-based outcomes.

-- 1.2 Awareness campaign: First, we will work with partners to inventory existing awareness tools, compelling stories and initiatives and identify what is most effective and what needs to be supplemented.
+- 1.1 Research working group: A key aspect of the sustainability of Safe Routes to School is its ability to demonstrate strong national results-which will drive policy, funding and practice.
+We must also be able to understand what works best in specific circumstances and for specific populations-and this research must be accessible to practitioners.
+In addition, it is important to know more about how Safe Routes to School impacts broader issues like physical activity, academic achievement, air quality, social equity and safety.
+We will convene researchers in the fields of Safe Routes to School, physical activity and the built environment to create greater collaboration on research and evaluation and communicate key findings to the field and policymakers.
+Together, Working Group members will highlight the strongest case studies and findings, identify research gaps, prioritize key questions that must be answered, and make recommendations for needed research.
+The National Partnership will also coordinate with the National Center for Safe Routes to School to encourage funded projects and awarding government agencies to use standard evaluation forms to document results. - 1.2 Awareness campaign: First, we will work with partners to inventory existing awareness tools, compelling stories and initiatives and identify what is most effective and what needs to be supplemented.
 We will utilize media, marketing strategies and social media to create a stronger awareness of Safe Routes to School, its benefits and the ease with which children and families can participate.
-We will also develop messaging to help address parent concerns about personal safety and engage young people in shaping an effective campaign to reach their peers.
+We will also develop messaging to help address parent concerns about personal safety, connect Safe Routes to School to healthy community design and efforts to increase children's physical activity levels, and engage young people in shaping effective campaigns to reach their peers.
 The National Partnership will foster relationships with reporters and national publications to generate earned media, op-ed pieces and editorials, and will actively seek to link national and regional news stories to Safe Routes to School.
 In conjunction with our partners, we will create and train a network of spokespersons and produce testimonials.
 Through media partners, public service announcements, cross-promotion with corporations and other vehicles, we will seek to raise awareness of Safe Routes to School, engage new partner organization and encourage more families and leaders to take action.
 We will also develop more marketing tools and materials, tied into the national campaign, which supporters can use and customize at the local level to advance policy goals and outcomes. - 1.3 National Partnership branding: We will develop a distinct brand identity for the National Partnership as the advocacy leader for the movement.
 We will ensure that our brand is appealing to new partners in key disciplines such as environmental protection, transportation, smart growth, health and equity.
 This brand will be conveyed through effective messaging statements, a more interactive website and refined and expanded social media strategies.
 By deepening relationships with our partners, we will be able to further advance communications and branding for the National Partnership.